Jul 13, 2017

 In Denver, older adults (+70) make up 11 percent of the population.
 As more baby boomers reach retirement, the need for increased financial planning and education grows.
 Older adults are often the most vulnerable to financial exploitation and abuse, as sophisticated financial scams and dishonest tactics have proven to lure seniors into poor financial decisions.
 Seniors also face increasing expenses for health care, prescriptions, transportation, and food.

 Kavod and mPowered will provide twelve, one and a half hour financial education classes to 240 community seniors and residents at Kavod Senior Life over the next 12 months.
 Classes will provide group setting discussions around the five Foundations of Personal Finance: money-life balance, cash flow, saving, debt and credit.
 Participants will also receive 30-minute one-on-one coaching sessions throughout the program.
 Individual coaching sessions will allow residents the opportunity to explore their goals and specific personal financial concerns at greater depth with a financial coach.
-Residents will also have access to a financial coach at one of mPowered’s Financial Empowerment Centers at no further cost to them.

 The program is scheduled to begin in September 2017.